I am Arabella and this is the beginning. The very beginning.

 He had completed her once, but now she was empty, staring down into a deep, dark chasm of her own making.
 Every night Ella fell asleep fearing the next day would be the day she would finally fall into the terrifying abyss and never see light again.

-She didn’t know why she had allowed it to go on this far, but it had become habit.
+Why had she allowed it to go this far?
+A habit.
 A distraction.
-Like a quick stop in a fast food drive-through, she would slow down, take what she wanted and devour it, desperate to feel full and whole again.
+Like a quick stop in a fast food drive-through, she would slow down and take what she wanted.
+Devour it.
+Desperate to feel full and whole again.
 Then she’d be sick to her stomach.
 Sick with what, though?
 Guilt?
 Loss?
 Misery?
 Anger?
 Or maybe it was nothing.
 Just deep black nothing.

 ‘Are you OK, Ella?’ the man asked, their bodies now nothing but a sweaty, tangled mess of limbs.
 He brushed her hair off her shoulder and planted a kiss in its place.
 ‘We make love and you’re happy,’ he said, pronouncing his aitches like he was clearing his throat.
 ‘But now you look sad, like you want to be somewhere not here.’